Joyous Season For Recorders, Aarr. Paul Jennings

 - Saga Of The Three Ships - This unique performance piece can be played by even young, beginning players.
 The arrangement itself is a study in contrasts.
 The orchestra ebbs and flows until the recorders enter to play the melody in a slow quarter note fashion, instead of the traditional 6/8 version, making it accessible for beginners.
 Part 1 uses the notes D, E, G, A, B, C, and D'.
 Part 2 uses the notes G, A, B, and C. There's also an optional alto recorder part using A, B, C, D, and E.

-- Quest Of The Three Kings - Sounding like the soundtrack from a forgotten Cecil B. DeMille epic, we are just setting the mood for one of our favorite carols, "We Three Kings Of Orient Are."
-Our arrangement is set for full orchestra with three recorder parts: two sopranos and one alto.
+- Quest Of The Three Kings - Our arrangement of "We Three Kings Of Orient Are" is set for full orchestra with three recorder parts: two sopranos and one alto.
 The first soprano part stays close to the melody using the notes D, E, F#, G, A, B, C, and D', while the second optional part requires only G, A, and B. The alto part is suitable for a beginner alto player and uses G, A, B, C, D, E, and G'.

 - Fantasy On An Old French Carol - This arrangement of "Il Est Né Le Divin Enfant" can accommodate your beginning students, more advanced players, and/or alto recorders in any combination.
 Recorder 1 is for your more advanced players, including the notes low D, G, A, B, C, high D, and, optionally, high E. Recorder 2 only requires G, A, and B, and it will sound great with just those players.
 The optional alto recorder part only uses G, C, D, and G'.